MindmeCN/docker-lamp-gateone/README.md

 https://localhost:10443/
 and you should see a page with a big button for the Terminal:SSH application
 1. Click the `Terminal:SSH` button
+1. Hit enter (accept the default) to choose to connect to localhost
-1. Hit enter twice to choose to connect to localhost on port 22
+1. Hit enter (accept the default) to choose to connect through port 22
 1. Enter `docker` for the user
 1. Type `sl` to see a nice steam locomotive.
 1. **[Optional] Stop the gateone docker server instance**